 If one is to believe mainstream discourse, a new class of Conservative Women has emerged.
 These “conservatives” aren’t like the ones of the past.
 They have spent years, sometimes decades, fighting for abortion access and reproductive sovereignty.
 They have campaigned against poverty and for increases to social welfare.
 They are proud to label themselves feminist and have a history of voting for progressive candidates.

 They have spoken out against trans ideology or the sex trade as harmful to women.

-My own experience, as a longtime progressive in a largely conservative nation, has taught me that this trend may have nothing do with women’s actual politics but rather be rooted in a patriarchal interpretation of women’s speech in general.
+My own experience, as a longtime progressive in a largely conservative nation, has taught me that this trend may have nothing do with women’s actual politics but may be rooted in a patriarchal interpretation of women’s speech.

 In the fall of 2019, four years after I started a liberal feminist magazine in my small, Catholic-church controlled country, I “came out” as trans-critical to my social media followers.
 The amount of abuse I received as well as its contents are now so ubiquitous, they don’t even need describing.

 Desperate for support that wasn’t coming, I welcomed when an unknown man (I’ll call him Carl) contacted me with what I then interpreted as an expression of sympathy.
 At least, contrary to others, he wasn’t openly hostile.
 Carl as such is not interesting; but by being a typical male, he has, inadvertently, helped me shine a light on the topic of women’s speech.

 Significantly, in his very first message to me, Carl said nothing about my situation or the abuse I’ve received.
 What he cared most about were other men.
 In particular, in his opening message, he called out the so-called liberal “pro-feminist” males who had, until that point, been my allies.
 Carl asked me, paraphrasing: “where are the men who profess to fight for women’s rights now that you’re receiving misogynistic abuse from the liberal side?”